Why Is My Fish Tank Cloudy After Water Change (& Solutions)

-Milky water is usually caused by bacterial blooms, which are harmless to fish however some chemicals and minerals can also cause milky water, which can be harmful.
+Milky water is usually caused by bacterial blooms, which are mostly harmless to fish, but some chemicals and minerals that cause milky water, are harmful.

-It would help if you carried out water changes correctly with water treatments used to reduce minerals and other harmful chemicals in the water before you add it to your tank.
+It would help if you carried out water changes correctly, treating the fresh water with conditioners designed to reduce minerals and other harmful chemicals before adding it to your tank.

-Water temperature should match your tank’s water, and pH levels should be around the same, and if your tap water is too hard, it will need to be softened.
+Water temperature should match your tank’s water, pH levels should be around the same, and if the tap water is too hard, it will need to be softened.

 Add the new water to your tank gently to avoid disturbing the substrate too much.
-Gently adding the water will also reduce the formation of strong currents, which will kick up any remaining dirt or sediment, adding to the tank’s cloudiness.
+Gently adding the water reduces the formation of strong currents, which kick up remaining dirt or sediment, adding to the tank’s cloudiness.